 - Who can write your prescription.
 A licensed Plan provider or licensed Plan dentist must prescribe your medication.
 We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for emergencies or out-of-area urgent care. - Where you can obtain them.
 You must fill the prescription at a Plan pharmacy, an affiliated network pharmacy, online at www.kp.org/rxrefill or by the Plan mail order program for certain maintenance medication as specified below.
-We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for covered emergencies as specified in Section 5(d), Emergency services/accidents.
+We cover prescriptions written by a non-Plan provider or filled at a non-Plan pharmacy only for covered emergencies as specified in Section 5(d).
+Emergency Services/Accidents.
 Plan members called to active military duty (or members in time of national emergency), who need to obtain prescribed medications, should call a Plan pharmacy. - We use a formulary.
 The medications included in our drug formulary are chosen by a group of Kaiser Permanente physicians, pharmacists and other Plan providers known as the Pharmacy and Therapeutics Committee.
 The committee meets regularly to consider adding and removing prescription drugs on the drug formulary based on new information or drugs that become available.
+We describe any additional coverage requirements and limits in our FEHB formulary.
+These may include step therapy, prior authorization, quantity limits, drugs that can only be obtained at certain specialty pharmacies, or other requirements and limits described in our formulary.

 Drugs on our formulary are called, "preferred drugs".
 We cover non-preferred prescription drugs (those not listed on our drug formulary for your condition) if they would otherwise be covered and a Plan provider receives an approved drug formulary exception.
 For information about drug formulary exceptions, see Section 3, You need prior Plan approval for certain services.
-You pay higher cost-sharing for non-preferred brand-name drugs prescribed by a Plan provider.
+You pay higher cost-sharing for non-preferred drugs prescribed by a Plan provider.
 If you request a non-preferred generic or brand-name drug when your Plan provider has prescribed a preferred drug, the non-preferred drug is not covered.
 For more information on our prescription drug FEHB formulary, visit kp.org/formulary, or call our Federal Member Services Department at 877-KP4-FEDS (877-574-3337) (TTY: 711).